mvextensions/mvbasic/doc/Extension Guide.md

 To create a new Workspace:

-1. Select "**Save Workspace As**" from **File** Menu.
+1. Select `Save Workspace As` from the `File` Menu.
 In this example, a folder called VS Code is used to store the Workspace definitions.
 As shown in the above screenshot, a blank Workspace called Demo is created that can now be configured to point to your MV server.
 2. To configure the connection parameters open the Workspace settings.
-One way to do that is to use the menu and select **File, Preference, Setting**.
+One way to do that is to use the menu and select `File` -> `Preference` -> `Setting`.
 3. This will bring up the Settings pane in VS Code.
 Once this is open you MUST select the **Workspace Tab**.
 This is one area that VS Code has changed so your screen may appear a little different than these screenshots.
 For many users it is easier to edit the JSON version of the configuration rather than searching for each individual parameter.
 This is done by clicking on the Open Settings (JSON) button near the top right corner of your VS Code.
 You can then paste in the appropriate settings for the platform from section:

 - [7.1 Universe](#71-universe)